Kawkawlin Township, Michigan

 Kawkawlin Township is a civil township of Bay County in the U.S. state of Michigan.
-The township's population was 4,848 as of the 2010 census.
+The township's population was 4,419 as of the 2020 census.
 It is included in the Bay City Metropolitan Statistical Area.

+Etymology

+The name Kawkawlin comes from the Ojibwe word ogaakaaning, which means "place of pike (fish)" (referring to the Kawkawlin River, which was historically known for its abundance of pike).

 Communities

-The township has four Unincorporated communities within its borders:
+The township has four unincorporated communities within its borders: